Palazzo Orsini Pio Righetti

 The Palazzo Orsini Pio Righetti (also Palazzo Pio) is a building in the Roman district of Parione.
 It was built around 1450 and lies on top of the ruins of the Temple of Venus Victrix of the Theatre of Pompey.
-In the 17th century the facade was redesigned.
-It overlooks other neighboring areas of Campo de' Fiori and Piazza del Biscione in Rome, Italy.
+Part of the building was commissioned by Cardinal Francesco Condulmer, nephew of Pope Eugene IV, while most of it was built for the Orsini family.
+In the 17th century, the facade was redesigned.
+It overlooks other neighbouring areas of Campo de' Fiori and Piazza del Biscione in Rome, Italy.

-It was beneath the courtyard of this Palace on August 8, 1864, that a gilded bronze statue of Hercules was discovered in excellent condition.
+It was beneath the courtyard of this Palace on 8 August 1864 that a gilded bronze statue of Hercules was discovered in excellent condition.
 The statue was donated to Pope Pius IX and is now part of the exhibits of the Vatican Museum.

+Since the mid-1800s, the Palazzo Pio has been owned by Ospizio di Tata Giovanni, an ecclesiastical organization that cares for orphans.
+The first, third, and fourth floors are currently leased by the University of Washington.